MrZainRP/mz-lumberjack/README.md

         },
 ```

+### E. RESTART SERVER

-5. If you attend to all of the above steps you will need to restart the server in order for the new added items to be recognised by qb-core.
+8. If you attend to all of the above steps you will need to restart the server in order for the new added items to be recognised by qb-core.
 Starting the mz-scrap resource without doing this will cause errors.
 Please restart your server ensuring that mz-scrap is ensured/starts after qb-core starts (ideally it should just form part of your [qb] folder).
 Happy sbin diving!